-2.1 SNAP Retro-fit Fire Collars
+3.2 SNAP Retrofit Fire Collars

-The SNAP Retro-fit fire collars are designed to be installed prior to the pipe being passed through or split onsite and fitted around in-situ pipes.
+The SNAP Retrofit fire collars are designed to be installed prior to the pipe being passed through or split onsite and fitted around in-situ pipes.
 They are fitted either side of the wall the pipe passes through.
 The collars consist of a lipped steel sleeve and contain two or three layers of intumescent with a layer of stainless steel mesh wire measuring 0.15 mm thick with 30 squares per inch sandwiched between the layers.
-The diameter and size of the intumescent within the collar varies depending on the pipe to be sealed.
+The diameter and size of the intumescent within the collar varies depending on the size of the collar used to seal the pipe.